 Historically, one landmark of societal progress has been the pattern of disease - specifically, the emergence of non-communicable diseases as significant health problems, replacing infections.
 Strokes may well represent the flagship of these non-communicable diseases.
 That said, it is worth mentioning that the heavy burden of stroke continues to be in low-to-middle-income countries.
-An estimated 26 million people suffer from a stroke every year, making it one of the most significant contributors to both mortality, and long-term disability.
-Up to two-thirds of these are ischemic in origin Approximately 25% of all ischemic cases are believed to be cardioembolic in origin.
+An estimated 26 million people suffer from a stroke every year, making it one of the most significant contributors to both mortality and long-term disability.
+Up to two-thirds of these are ischemic.
+Approximately 25% of all ischemic cases are believed to be cardioembolic in origin.
 However, despite accounting for a relatively small proportion of all ischemic strokes, cardioembolic strokes are particularly important as they are frequently more severe than atherothrombotic strokes.
 Additionally, they are more prone to both early and late recurrences.

 Commonly encountered causes include:

 Cardioembolic strokes appear to occur more frequently with increasing age.
 Studies have estimated that they account for 14.6% of cases below the age of 65 years, but this proportion has gone up to 36% for patients aged 85 years and older.

 About 20% of strokes are considered to cardioembolic.
 The risk of these strokes increases with age.